 I'm a little late - haven't checked my e-mail in a while.
 I used to love Tracfone until my phone broke and I bought a replacement.
 Then they could not make my voice-mail work which was really hard when I went on vacation.
 It seems a lot of people have advice on a lot of phones and nothing good about the one you were asking about.

 I have used Tracfone for 6 years.
 I buy the yearly card that comes with 400 units; and there is usually a promotion that gets extra units.
-I do not use it much; and always carry over unused units to the next year.
-Love my Tracfone.

 I have the straight talk service and it works great for me.
 I have had Tracfone before and it's not a good plan if you use your cell a lot.
 Yes with straight talk you buy the phone and the plan separate but that way you get the phone that's best for you. like if you use mobile web a lot then you might want a touch screen or if you text then you might want a full keyboard, and if you don't use it for much but talk and text once and awhile than the cheap $30 phone is fine.
 I've found that tracfones are a pain if you use your cell on a regular basis and are MUCH more expensive than straight talk.